mezamateoj/mezamateoj/README.md

-# I like code:
+# I like to code:
-Hi Im mateo a recently bussiness degree graduate with a passion for web development and finance.<br>Currently working as a full-stack developer.<br>
+Bussiness degree graduate with a passion for web development and finance.<br>Currently working as a full-stack developer.<br>

 ## GitHub Stats:
 ![](https://github-readme-stats.vercel.app/api?username=mezamateoj&theme=react&hide_border=false&include_all_commits=false&count_private=true)